DarwinSPL/DarwinSPL/README.md

 ATTENTION (if you want to use the integrated webservers or the reconfiguration engine HyVarRec https://github.com/HyVar/hyvar-rec):

-In de.darwinspl.reconfigurator.client and eu.hyvar.reconfigurator.input.rest.dummyclient, you have to ensure that the jetty client version in the build path matches _exactly_ the jetty version of your eclipse installation.
+In de.darwinspl.reconfigurator.client, you have to ensure that the jetty client version in the build path matches _exactly_ the jetty version of your eclipse installation.
 You can check the required Jetty version if you look in your eclipse installation details:
 Help -> About eclipse -> Installation Details -> Plug-ins -> search for Jetty
 If it is not matching, you have to do the following: